Gravito-electromagnetic analogies: When can gravity be similar to electromagnetism?

-{}{}``set of tools'' to determine under which precise conditions a similarity between the gravitational and electromagnetic interactions may be expected.
+What the tidal tensor formalism of Sec.~\ref{sec:Tidal tensor analogy}, together with the inertial fields formalism of Sec.~\ref{sec:3+1}, provide, is a ``set of tools'' to determine under which precise conditions a similarity between the gravitational and electromagnetic interactions may be expected.

-The key differences between electromagnetic and gravitational tidal tensors are: a) they do not exhibit, generically, the same symmetries; b) gravitational tidal tensors are spatial whereas the electromagnetic ones are not; c) electromagnetic tidal tensors are linear, whereas the gravitational ones are not.
+The key differences between electromagnetic and gravitational tidal tensors are: a) they do not exhibit, generically, the same symmetries; b) gravitational tidal tensors are spatial whereas the electromagnetic ones are not; c) electromagnetic tidal tensors are linear in the corresponding fields, whereas the gravitational ones are not.